Health Care Professionals

 The BC Centre for Vulvar Health offers different programs and services to adult women in British Columbia with chronic and complex vulvar disorders.

-- FEBRUARY 1 2019 ALERT Our wait time for the Multidisciplinary Vulvodynia Program is now 18 months.
-We are NOT accepting new referrals at this time.
-We are NOT keeping a wait list.
-Please refer to an alternative health care provider.
+Vulvodynia Program: Our wait time for patients accepted into the program is now 10 months.
+We are NOT accepting new patient referrals for the assessment of women with chronic vulvar pain (vulvodynia) at this time.
+We are NOT keeping a wait list for these patients.
+Please refer to an alternate health care provider.
+We hope to accept new referrals in Fall 2019.

 HOW TO REFER